kuhippo/swift-starter-kit/README.md

 └── store.js
 ```

 The client app will be compiled into `server/data/static/build/`.
-Then it will be embedded into go package via _go-bindata_.
+Then it will be embedded into swift package via _swift-bindata_.
 After that the package will be compiled into binary.

-**Convention**: javascript app should declare [_main_](https://github.com/olebedev/go-starter-kit/blob/master/client/index.js#L4) function right in the global namespace.
+**Convention**: javascript app should declare [_main_](https://github.com/olebedev/swift-starter-kit/blob/master/client/index.js#L4) function right in the global namespace.
 It will used to render the app at the server side.

 ## Install

 Clone the repo:

 ```
-$ git clone git@github.com:olebedev/go-starter-kit.git $GOPATH/src/github.com/<username>/<project>
+$ git clone git@github.com:olebedev/swift-starter-kit.git $swiftPATH/src/github.com/<username>/<project>
-$ cd $GOPATH/src/github.com/<username>/<project>
+$ cd $swiftPATH/src/github.com/<username>/<project>
 ```

 Install dependencies: